100 Florida Trails®

 Heading north, we believe most people will find the first third of the Legacy Trail to be the most interesting section.
 It is certainly the most diverse.
 Here, riders cross three waterways and two major trail bridges, before reaching the surrounds of Oscar Scherer State Park.
 There are just three road crossings, and trail bridges take riders over the most hazardous.

 The Legacy Trail starts at E. Venice Ave. under the Venice Ave.
-Bridge, at its convergence with Venetian Waterway Park, a linear park running on both sides of the Intracoastal Waterway.
+Bridge, at its convergence with Venetian Waterway Park (link below), a linear park running on both sides of the Intracoastal Waterway.
 It then runs past the Historic Venice Train Depot.
 Parking for both the Legacy Trail and Venetian Waterway Park is at Legacy Park behind the depot.
 A path runs around the park past parking, restrooms, picnic pavilions, playground, kayak/canoe launch), then links to the Legacy Trail.

 The Venice Seaboard Air Line Railway Depot was built in 1927, with passenger rail service ending in 1971.
 Restored in 2003, the station boarding area now serves as a bus depot.
 Listed on the National Register of Historic Places, tours are available.
 On the north side of the depot at Rollins W. Coakley Railroad Park, check out the restored caboose and Ringling Bros. and Barnum & Bailey Circus train car.
 There's also a statue of circus performer and Venice resident Guenther Gebel-Williams, the "Greatest Wild Animal Trainer of All Time."

 Leaving the trailhead, this section starts through a shaded corridor, first crossing Hatchett Creek then continuing to the bridge over the US 41 Bypass - a huge benefit at this very busy road.
 The trail passes Patriot Park Trailhead (dedicated to victims of 9-11, parking, restrooms, picnic), then a scenic causeway spans Roberts Bay.
-Just over the causeway along Roberts Bay is the Nakomis Community Park Trailhead. (parking, restrooms, picnic, playground, playing fields, fishing pier, kayak/canoe launch).
+Just over the causeway along Roberts Bay is the Nakomis Community Park Trailhead (parking, restrooms, picnic, playground, playing fields, fishing pier, kayak/canoe launch).

-Continuing north the trail crosses Colonia Drive to Nokomis Riverview Park (parking, kayak/canoe launch), across a bridge over a canal to the park on Florence Rd.
-This marks the beginning of the Northport Connector (under construction, more below).
-Then, another causeway spans Dona Bay.
-Laurel Park Trailhead (parking, restrooms, picnic, playground, playing fields, surrey rides), is along this section.
+From Nakomis Park Trailhead northbound, the trail crosses Colonia Drive to Nokomis Riverview Park (parking, kayak/canoe launch), located across a short bridge over a canal on Florence Rd.
+This marks the beginning of the North Port Connector (see details at the link below).
+Continuing on the Legacy Trail, another causeway spans Dona Bay.
+The Laurel Park Trailhead (parking, restrooms, picnic, playground, playing fields, surrey rides), is along this section.
 We found the trail bridge over Laurel Road it to be a little steeper than most, but no complaints - it's a big asset!
-Oscar Scherer State Park begins just north of the SR 681 underpass, a very serene section.

-Crossing South Creek within Oscar Scherer State Park is a trail bridge and an old trestle bridge - a remaining section of the original 1911 trestle.
+Just over the bridge are a section of old track that has been preserved, and a rest station.
+In about two miles, past the SR 681 underpass, Oscar Scherer State Park begins.
+Crossing South Creek are a trail bridge and an old trestle bridge - a remaining section of the original 1911 trestle.
 Just over the bridge is an entrance to the State Park, with parking, picnic area, and many off-road trails (mostly hard-packed, but plenty of soft sand patches) - pay entrance fee at the pay station.

 The 1,400 acre State Park has parking, restrooms, camping, picnicking, hiking, fishing, playground, and kayaking on South Creek.
 There are about 15 miles of marked hiking and biking trails (best for fat-tire bikes).
 The park is an important habitat for the endangered Florida Scrub Jay.